fhammerschmidt/textbook/src/chapters/modules/modules.md

 ## First-Class Modules

 Modules are not as first-class in OCaml as functions.
+But it is possible to *package* modules as first-class values.
+Briefly:

+- `(module M : T)` packages module `M` with module type `T` into a value.
+- `(val e : T)` un-packages `e` into a module with type `T`.

-There are some language extensions that make it possible to bundle up modules as first-class values, but we won't be studying them.
-If you're curious you can have a look at [the manual][firstclassmodules].
+We won't cover this any further, but if you're curious you can have a look at [the manual][firstclassmodules].

 [firstclassmodules]: https://ocaml.org/manual/firstclassmodules.html